Tractive: History

 Tractive was established in October 2012 by Michael Hurnaus, Michael Lettner, Michael Tschernuth and the founders of Adidas Runtastic, including Florian Gschwandtner, in Pasching, Austria.
 The company's initial focus was on developing GPS tracking devices for dogs and cats.
 In 2013, Tractive unveiled its first GPS tracker prototype at the Consumer Electronics Show (CES) in Las Vegas.
 By 2014, the first-generation tracking devices were released, earning the "Innovation of the Year" award at the Austrian Futurezone Awards.

 In 2020, Tractive expanded its operations to North America by opening an office in Seattle, Washington, under the subsidiary Tractive Inc. The Seattle office focuses on marketing, partnerships, and operations.
 In 2023, the company further expanded its European presence by establishing Tractive Deutschland GmbH in Düsseldorf, Germany.

 In 2024, Tractive surpassed €100 million in annual recurring revenue (ARR).
 In August 2025, Tractive acquired the U.S.-based pet technology company Whistle, known for its GPS and health tracking devices for pets.

 In early 2025, Tractive introduced additional health tracking features, including resting heart rate, respiratory rate, and barking, to its existing activity and sleep monitoring.

+In March 2026, Tractive announced that they have entered an agreement to be acquired by Italian conglomerate Bending Spoons.
+The acquisition was completed in May 2026.
+Immediately following the acquisition, around 50% of Tractive employees were made redundant.
+Founder and CEO Michael Hurnaus and COO Wolfgang Reisinger resigned shortly after the acquisition deal closed.